websealevel/doc-smalltalk/README.md

 **Quand une expression est évaluée, le message est transmis au *reveiver*.**

+>There is an important distinction between "methods" and "messages".
+A method is a body of code, while a message is something that is sent.
+A method is similar to a function; in this analogy, sending a message is similar to calling a function.
+An expression which invokes a method is called a "message sending expression."
+Smalltalk terminology makes a *clear distinction between* "message" and "method", but Java and C++ terminology sometimes confuses these concepts.
+A message-sending expression will send a message to the object.
+How the object responds to the message depends on the class of the object.
+Objects of different classes will respond to the same message differently, since they will invoke different methods.
+Donc, en SmallTalk tout est du *dynamic binding*, comme si tous les objets implémentaient une interface en Java.
+On ne travaille qu'avec des interfaces et non des implémentations.

 ~~~smalltalk
 //`frame` est le récepteur du message, `center` est le selector.
 On parle de *unary message*.
 frame center